 Identify what stresses you out.
 As the first step towards eliminating stress in your life, identifying what stresses you out is the most important of all.
 Spend 10 minutes thinking about what stresses you out during the day.
 Are there any weekly occurrences that stress you out?
 Are there any people, activities, or things that stress you out?
 Start by making a list of your Top 10, and then eliminate those that can be eliminated.
 If you can't eliminate them, find ways to make them less stressful.

 Reduce unnecessary commitments.
-Our lives are filled with many commitments, starting with work but also including commitments related to kids, spouses, activities at home, other family, civic, side work, religious, hobbies, and online activities.
+Our lives are filled with many commitments, starting with work but also including commitments related to kids, spouses, activities at home, other families, civic, side work, religion, hobbies, and online activities.
 You should evaluate each one based on the amount of stress they provide and the value they provide.
 Remove the ones that stress you out the most by editing brutally today.